veloce/scalachessjs/README.md

 ### Message Format

-The same format is used for questions and answers:
+The same format is used for requests and responses:

 ```js
 {